 Today, we will present nine unknown details about power cables that many don’t know.
-The information will help you custom the right power cable for your project.
+The information will help you custom the correct power cable for your project.
 You will also learn to manage your power cables better for extended life.
 We will also make you aware of certain dangers.

 Stay with us as we reveal the nine unknown details about power cables.